 Development in Africa requires radical shifts in leadership and governance.
 It is thus important for philanthropy to create tools that adequately measure and monitor governance practices.
 As we celebrate and recognize African leadership, philanthropy must also reinvigorate these leaders by supporting the development of their capacity in a manner that contributes to transforming systems.
 This session will focus on promoting a culture in which leadership, governance and giving are ingrained in leaders in order to empower them to effectively drive systems change.

-Group 3: Systems Change Mechanisms: Leveraging Local Opportunities
+Group 2: Systems Change Mechanisms: Leveraging Local Opportunities to Bolster Philanthropy Ecosystems

 Various support mechanisms are often at the forefront in combating the rising trend towards increased control and excessive, unwarranted restrictions of philanthropy and civil society.
 Philanthropy is part of a complex ecosystem that stretches across regions, jurisdictions, and communities.
 This session will engage in developing concrete action plans that are guided by evidence from research.
 We will engage on how donors, grantees, and intermediaries are working collectively behind the scenes to successfully protect and grow the space for philanthropy and giving, while leveraging available local opportunities towards systems change.